oooook0/Pyspark/README.md

 # Pyspark

-This is the example code for pyspark twitter data parsing
+This is the example code for pyspark twitter data parsing and cleaning